Do You Need a Shed Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Small storage shed under the local size threshold (100–200 sq ft varies by city)
+- One-story detached storage shed under the local size threshold (200 sq ft under IRC, but check your city, many use 100–144 sq ft)

 Exemptions vary by city.
 Always check your local requirements.